oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Kubernetes has a concept of volumes similar to that of docker in that a volume is something ouside a container that can be made visible inside the container.
 This might be for persistent storage (for example the tablespace files of a production database should continue existing, even after the pod holding the database has been shutdown) and kubernetes supports many types of sources for the volumes (e.g. nfs, iSCSI and most cloud providers offer storage services particular to their cloud such as the oracle storage service)

 There are also configmaps (we'll look at these in a bit) which are basically a JSON or YAML configuration, a map can be created like any other kubernetes object (and it can also be dynamically modified) then made available.
-For a lot of configuration data held in yaml or json this is a very effective approach as it allows for easy modification and updates (though that can itself of course trigger change management issues)
+For a lot of configuration data held in YAML or json this is a very effective approach as it allows for easy modification and updates (though that can itself of course trigger change management issues)

 Some data however probably should not be stored in a visible storage mechanism, or at the very least should not be easy to see (e.g. usernames / password for access controls, database login details etc.) To support this type of configuration data kubernetes supports a special volume type called secrets.
 This information is never written to inside kubernetes and is maintained on the kubernetes management nodes as in-memory data.
 So if your entire management cluster fails for some reason then the secrets will have to be re-created.